FrancescoDelBuono/Xavier/README.md

   --save                if you want show the evaluation parameters
 ```

+Output files will be in the same directory of the inputs.

 ### test_AP.py python command
 this python file can be used to compute the Average Precision of the algorithm combination used